andrup/CarND-Vehicle-Detection/README.md

 ...
 ```

+In the final implementation I decided to use only one hog_channel = 0 because it generated too much false positives.
+With 3 channels and a higher treshold for heatmaps I couldn't detect the cars well.

 I tried various combinations of parameters and found one possible optimum with the default of the lessons:
 ```python